Josh Lambo: Club career

-Lambo was drafted in the first round (8th overall) of the 2008 MLS SuperDraft by FC Dallas.
+Lambo was selected in the first round (8th overall) of the 2008 MLS SuperDraft by FC Dallas.
 He played in the MLS Reserve Division, and was a named first team substitute on several occasions, but missed most of the second half of the 2008 season after he broke his jaw in a reserve team game.
-Lambo never played in an MLS match, but did appear for his team in an international friendly match versus Costa Rica’s CS Herediano in June 2009.
+Lambo never played in an MLS match, but did appear for his team in an international friendly match versus Costa Rica's CS Herediano in June 2009.

 Lambo was loaned to USSF Division 2 Professional League expansion team FC Tampa Bay for the 2010 season.
 He made his professional debut on May 14, 2010, in a 2–1 victory over the Carolina RailHawks.

 Lambo was waived by Dallas at the end of the 2011 season.
 He went on trial with D.C.
 United and Sheffield United in January 2012.
 After turning down offers from the NASL and the chance of becoming a MLS pool goalkeeper, he retired from professional soccer at the age of 21.

 International career

 Lambo made two appearances for the United States U-17 national team during the 2007 FIFA U-17 World Cup after starting the competition as a substitute.
-He made his debut in the third and last group stage match against Belgium, playing the whole game and keeping a clean sheet against a side that fielded future Premier League players Eden Hazard and Christian Benteke and was the goalkeeper in the 2–1 loss against Germany in the round of 16.
+He made his debut in the third and last group stage match against Belgium, playing the whole game and keeping a clean sheet against a side that fielded future Premier League players Eden Hazard and Christian Benteke, and was the goalkeeper in the 2–1 loss against Germany in the round of 16.
 He was an unused substitute for the United States U-20 national team at the 2009 FIFA U-20 World Cup.

-College career
+College football career

 In the fall of 2012, Lambo enrolled at Texas A&M University and joined the football team as a placekicker.
-He became starting field goal kicker after overtaking Taylor Bertolet during the 2013 season (Bertolet remained the kick-off specialist).
+He became starting field goal kicker after overtaking Taylor Bertolet during the 2013 season (Bertolet remained the kickoff specialist).
 His first career appearance came on September 22, 2012, when he made an extra point against South Carolina State.
 His first game-winning field goal came against Ole Miss on October 12, 2013.
 With the game tied at 38 and only four seconds remaining in the game, Lambo kicked a 33-yard field goal to win the game for the Aggies.
-Lambo converted all 59 extra point attempts for the 2014 season.
+Lambo converted 50 of 51 extra point attempts in the 2013 season and all 59 extra point attempts for the 2014 season.
 He went on to compete in the 2015 NFLPA Collegiate Bowl.